 Guard’s walking circuit

 The intervening stairwells and inspection corridors between the perimeter cells and the central tower might have allowed inspectors to see into the cells.
 Yet these same architectural features would also have impeded the inmates’ view toward the central rotunda.
 Bentham claimed this rotunda could become a chapel, and that inmates could hear the sermon and view the religious ceremonies without ever needing to leave their cells.
 The blinds, normally closed, could be opened up for viewing the chapel.

 Rotunda with blinds closed

 Rotunda with blinds opened

 Bentham’s suggestion was problematic.
 The two cross sections above show that, although some of the inmates could see the chapel from their cells, most would be unable to do so.

-In spite of all these obvious faults in panopticon design, Bentham still claimed that all inmates and activities were immediately visible and controlled from a single central point.
+In spite of all these obvious faults in panopticon design, Bentham still claimed that all inmates and activities were visible and controlled from a single central point.
 When the superintendent or visitor arrives, no sooner is he announced that “the whole scene opens instantaneously to his view,” Bentham wrote.

 View from guard tower to cells: VISIBILITY

 View from cells to guard tower: INVISIBILITY

-Despite Bentham’s claims to have invented a perfect and all-powerful building, the real panopticon would have been deeply flawed were it built as this data visualization helps illustrate.
+Despite Bentham’s claims to have invented a perfect and all-powerful building, the real panopticon would have been flawed were it built as this data visualization helps illustrate.
 Although the circular form with central tower was chosen to facilitate easier surveillance, the realities and details of this design illustrate that constant surveillance was not possible.
 That the British public and Parliament rejected Bentham’s twenty year effort to build a real panopticon should be no surprise.